AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 ### The Next Steps {#the-next-steps}

-Once you understand the architectural design of author and publish setup in AEM Screens, see [Configuring Author and Publish for AEM Screens](author-and-publish.md) for more details.
+When you understand the architectural design of author and publish setup in AEM Screens, see [Configuring Author and Publish for AEM Screens](author-and-publish.md) for more details.